JakubPiwowarczyk/Checkers/README.md

-A multiplayer checkers game using Java RMI (Remote Method Invocation) and JavaFX for the user interface.
-This project allows two [clients](src/main/java/Client) to connect to a [central server](src/main/java/Server), which manages game logic and communication between players.
+# Checkers
+A multiplayer checkers game using Java RMI and JavaFX.
+The [client](src/main/java/Client) handles player queues, board display, and move highlighting when hovering over a piece.
+Each player can select their preferred color before the game starts.
+The [server](src/main/java/Server) manages communication between two clients and handles game logic.
+The game begins once two clients with different preferred colors are connected to the server.